willgraham0/signal_processing/README.md

        [ 0.5  , -0.5  ,  0.   , -0.707]])
 ```

-Each column, except for column 0, is the single, complete square wave
+Each column, except for Column 0, is the single, complete square wave
 that has been dilated, translated or both.
 Column 1 is the original
 square wave.
 Column 2 is a dilated (squashed) square wave located over
 the first half of the signal.
 Column 3 is a square wave that has the